cnuernber/ham-scripted/README.md

 #### Iteresting Findings

+These findings so far are likely Node/V8 specific -

-There is a pretty heavy penality for using cljs functions from javascript -
+There is a pretty heavy penality for using at least some cljs functions from javascript -

  ```clojure
 ham-scripted.api> (def m (mut-list (range 100000)))